Boots on the ground, eyes in the sky: New Year’s Eve security measures at Marina Bay

 Lead of the carnival’s organising team Barnabas Chia spoke of measures including bag checks, designated exit and entry points and strict crowd control.

-“For this year, what we've done is we've actually implemented or brought in more rides and more games, and these are higher capacity rides and games and these can help to spread the crowd more evenly throughout the entire site," he said.
+“For this year, we've brought in more rides and more games, and these are higher capacity rides and games and these can help to spread the crowd more evenly throughout the entire site," he said.

 "We'll have site monitors on both sides, at the entrance and at the exit, and for every five people that leave, we'll let five people in."